thedavidmeister/xoroshiro128/README.md

 This approach is ~33x slower than xoroshiro128+ and ~540x slower than `Math.random` (due to the string manipulation, I assume).

-We see ~290ns per call (290ms for 1 000 000 calls) in CLJS vs. ~25ns per call in CLJ.

-Overall the use-cases in CLJS are not as clear cut as CLJ due to lack of native long support.
+Overall the use-cases for xoroshiro128+ in CLJS are not as clear cut as CLJ due to lack of native long support.

 I recommend xoroshiro128+ when:

 - Seeding the PRNG is important
-- Working with the full range of 64 bit integers (`goog.math.Long`) is important
+- Working with the full range of 64 bit integers (`goog.math.Long`) is acceptible or even important
 - Wanting to work against the `xoroshiro128.prng/IPRNG` protocol
 - Compatibility with another system implementing xoroshiro128+ is important